The Rise and Fall of Temple of Jawnz: The Drew Keith Story

 One thing is clear - no one knows where Drew Keith is or when/if he will surface again.

 It's hard to know what to take away from this disaster.
 Some say no one should have trusted a small operation run by a couple of guys in Korea without a larger infrastructure or longer track record, and that their customers deserve to lose their money.
 But before things started to go south, Drew was generally well-regarded in the community and the operation was putting out jackets for years with rave reviews.
-I would likely have been a customer myself if timing had been different.
+I may have been a customer myself if timing had been different.
 There are tons of lesser-known and likely lesser-qualified Kickstarters out there that start their funding drives with nothing more than hand waving and dropping a random list of keywords like "selvedge" or "goodyear welt," and people can't wait to put up their money up front as if they just discovered Apple in the 80's.

 Maybe there is no big lesson to be learned at the end of the day.
 If anything, perhaps the story serves as a sobering reminder that you never know what will happen and to think twice about investing in anything you can't afford to walk away from.